secpap/Encrypted-Telegram/README.md

 ## Key Features

 - **End-to-End Encryption**: All messages are encrypted using advanced encryption standards, ensuring only the communicating parties can read the content.
-- **IP Address Display**: Shows the IP address of the other party in the conversation, offering greater transparency and information.
 - **Cross-Platform Support**: Available for Windows and Android platforms.

 ## Download Links